 This GED math practice test on this page will help you become familiar with the kind of questions that are likely to be on the GED test.
 You will really get some good training here.

-In order to pass the math portion of the GED, you will need to have a good understanding of basic math concepts such as fractions, decimals, percents, proportions, and how to use these math skills in rear life situations.
+In order to pass the math portion of the GED, you will need to have a good understanding of basic math concepts such as fractions, decimals, percents, ratios, proportions, and how to use these math skills in rear life situations.

 Next, you will need some knowledge of algebra such as how to simplify expressions, evaluating exponents, solving equations, solving inequalities, and some other important skills in algebra.